jask05/MyOS/README.md

 # My Own Scripts (MyOS)

 > Personal scripts compilation that I want to share with you.
+Also you can find non-personal scripts that are usefull to me.

+## Environment folder

+I put some scripts to customize my experience using terminal.
+I've changed Bash to Fish and I'm using a customized Vim and Tmux.

 ## Functions folder